 How To Straighten Fishing Line: All Line Types

-If you are reading this you probably need some tips to straighten fishing line.
+If you are reading this, you probably need some tips on how to straighten fishing line.

 How To Straighten Fishing Line: Method 1

-Very cold weather can also cause problems with line that is coiled from the reel.
-I’ve seen clients come to the river to fish with me with line so coiled up that it was impossible to fish well.
+Very cold weather can also cause problems with the line, including excessive coiling as it comes off the reel.
+I’ve seen clients come to the river to fish with me with the line so badly coiled up that it was impossible to fish with.

 Line coils, line twist, and line tangles are the result of lines that are not straight.

-The easiest method to straighten the monofilament fishing line is to stretch it by tying it to something stationary and then walk back about 1.5 times the length you could normally cast and then pull slowly to stretch the line.
+The easiest method to straighten the monofilament fishing line is to stretch it by tying it to something stationary, then walk back about one and a half times the length you could normally cast, and then pull slowly to stretch the line.

-Just be careful not to pull too hard or it could break the line near the reel and you will lose a lot of line.
+Just be careful not to pull too hard or it could break the line near the reel and cause you to lose a lot of line.
 This method often works on good quality lines but not so well on cheap lines.

-Applying some gentle heat will straighten out badly coiled fishing lines.
-How I do this is by pulling about 2 casts length of the line off the rod and reel, trying to keep it in a straight line so it doesn’t tangle.
+Applying some gentle heat will straighten out a badly coiled fishing line.
+How I do this is by pulling about two casts length of the line off the rod and reel, trying to keep it in a straight line so it doesn’t tangle.
 You will need some space for this, like a big backyard or a park.

 Then grab a dry towel, a cloth, or a piece of soft leather, just something soft and not abrasive.
-Then with one hand squeeze the line near to the reel in the towel and reel it in at medium to slow speed.
-This will cause some friction and heat which will warm and stretch the line at the same time.
+Then, with one hand, squeeze the line near the reel in the towel and reel it in at medium to slow speed.
+This will cause some friction and heat, which will warm and stretch the line at the same time.

-NOTE: Some line is just cheap and will not respond to these methods.
-If you are using a cheap line, it’s time to go buy a new line.
+NOTE: Some fishing lines are just cheap and will not respond to these methods.
+If you are using a cheap line, it’s time to buy a new line.

 Store Your Line Properly